-What’s Your Grief offers online and in-person grief training, workshops, and webinars for grieving people and grief support professionals.
+What’s Your Grief offers online grief training, workshops, and webinars for grieving people and grief support professionals.
 Using an accessible approach and a combination of practical and creative tools, we strive to help participants apply theories, tools, and techniques related to grief, loss, and other behavioral sciences to their lives and to the lives of those they serve.

 Snapshot of our Grief and Loss CEU Calendar: